gbisaga/devops/aws-devops-asg-advanced.md

 KEY IDEA Troubleshooting instances in an ASG without impacting operations
 - Can do it live, perhaps with suspending some processes
-- Better option: DETACH the instance -> creates a new instance in the ASG -> replaces this instance in the TG -> but leaves the instance running
+- Better option: DETACH the instance
+  - creates a new instance in the ASG
+  - replaces this instance in the TG, but leaves the instance running
-- Best option: SET TO STANDBY -> removes this instance from the TG but leaves it in place for troubleshooting (option to add a new instance to TG) -> when done set back to InService; can also use for handling long-running actions e.g. after reading a request from SQS
+- Best option: SET TO STANDBY
+  - removes this instance from the TG but leaves it in place for troubleshooting (option to add a new instance to TG)
+  - when done set back to InService
+  - can also use for handling long-running actions e.g. after reading a request from SQS
 - Set Scale-in protection to certain instances - these instances will never be terminated even if desired capacity is reduced

 KEY IDEA Autoscaling lifecycle hooks